adjust/xamarin_sdk/doc/ios/ios.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed, adjust backend generates unique **adjust device identifier** (**adid**).
-In order to obtain this identifier, you can access to following property of the `Adjust` instance:
+For each device with your app installed, the adjust backend generates a unique **adjust device identifier** (**adid**).
+In order to obtain this identifier, you can access the following property of the `Adjust` instance:

 ```cs
 stirng adid = Adjust.Adid;
 ```

 **Note**: Information about the **adid** is available after the app's installation has been tracked by the adjust backend.
 From that moment on, the adjust SDK has information about the device **adid** and you can access it with this method.
-So, **it is not possible** to access the **adid** before the SDK has been initialised and the installation of your app has been tracked successfully.
+So, **it is not possible** to access the **adid** before the SDK has been initialised and the installation of your app has been successfully tracked.

 ### <a id="user-attribution"></a>User attribution

-The attribution callback will be triggered as described in the [attribution callback section](#attribution-callback), providing you with the information about any new attribution when ever it changes.
-In any other case, where you want to access information about your user's current attribution, you can access to the following property of the `Adjust` instance:
+The attribution callback will be triggered as described in the [attribution callback section](#attribution-callback), providing you with information about any new attribution whenever it changes.
+If you want to access information about a user's current attribution at any other time, you can do so through the following property of the `Adjust` instance:

 ```cs
 ADJAttribution attribution = Adjust.Attribution;